 Multiple members from Khronos met and agreed on the idea that there was a need for a new generation cross-platform GPU API.
 Following this, Khronos aimed to open up a high-level driver abstraction to give low-level GPU control, achieve streamlined faster performance, portability, and attain an extensible platform for rapid innovation.

-The primary design of the API is to run on a diverse platform that ranges anywhere from a child’s electronic to a complicated workstation.
+The primary design of the API is to run on a diverse platform that ranges anywhere from a child’s electronic to a complicated workstation PC.
 This is all on the basis of a layered API, which allows the creation of common code validation, debugging, and profiling, without hindering the speed of your CPU.
 Considering the amount of flexibility that is achieved through this layered design, Vulkan has made it clear that it is an approach for technology of all complexities.

 Vulkan vs OpenGL

 One of the main questions about this new API is how it compares to its predecessor, OpenGl.
 The Vulkan overview guide released a section with step by step examples as to why the new API is the no compromise better option.
 A primary upgrade from the past is the thread per context.
 Prior to the Vulkan, OpenGL operated on a single thread per context, while the Vulkan now has a muti-thread generation of command buffers.
 Along with that, Vulkan’s thin driver with explicit GPU control trumps the layered GPU control of OpenGL, which was unable to load bugs and validation layers.

 Vulkan vs DirectX